-First out of the blocks was the United Tasmania Group in Australia,
+First out of the blocks was the United Tasmania Group in Australia, founded on 23rd March 1972.
+They were closely followed by the Values Party in New Zealand in May'72.

 In the UK the Freaks United Party held a conference on the beach in Great Yarmouth in October'72 and agreed a strongly eco-anarchist programme... and then promptly disappeared.